paulbrodersen/somnotate/README.md

 details all parameters, i.e. contains all columns.
 These are:

 -  `file_path_raw_signals`:
-  path to the EDF file containing the raw signals (i.e. the EEG/EMG or LFP traces)
+  the path to the EDF file containing the raw signals (i.e. the EEG/EMG or LFP traces)
 - `file_path_preprocessed_signals`;
-  (desired) path to the file containing the corresponding preprocessed signal array
+  the (desired) path to the file containing the corresponding preprocessed signal array
 - `file_path_manual_state_annotation`:
-  path to the file containing the manually created state annotation (hypnogram) in visbrain stage-duration format (only required for training data sets)
+  the path to the file containing the manually created state annotation (hypnogram) in visbrain stage-duration format (only required for training data sets)
 - `file_path_automated_state_annotation`:
-  (desired) path to the file containing the automated state annotion (hypnogram)
+  the (desired) path to the file containing the automated state annotion (hypnogram)
 - `file_path_refined_state_annotation`:
-  (desired) path to the file containing the automated state annotion (hypnogram) that has subsequently been manually refined
+  the (desired) path to the file containing the automated state annotion (hypnogram) that has subsequently been manually refined
 - `file_path_review_intervals`:
-  (desired) file path for the time intervals highlighted for manual review
+  the (desired) path for the file containing the time intervals highlighted by the automated annotation for manual review
 - `sampling_frequency_in_hz`:
-  sampling frequency of the raw signal(s)
+  the sampling frequency of the raw signal(s)

-Additionally, the variable `state_annotation_signals` in `configuration.py` defines another set of columns in the spreadsheet (that can be arbitrarily named) that contain the indices to the relevant raw signals in the file at `file_path_raw_signals`.
+Additionally, the variable `state_annotation_signals` in `configuration.py` defines another set of columns in the spreadsheet (which can be arbitrarily named) that contain the indices to the relevant raw signals in the file at `file_path_raw_signals`.

 The order of columns in the spreadsheet is arbitrary.